markxbrooks/picogl/README.md

 **PicoGL** is a lightweight, Pythonic wrapper around Modern (and some Legacy) OpenGL — designed to make GPU programming simple, readable, and fun without sacrificing low-level control.

-Whether you’re building interactive visualizations, scientific simulations, or high-performance games, picogl gives you a clean, high-level API to work with shaders, buffers, and pipelines — while still letting you drop down to raw OpenGL when you need it.
+Whether you’re building interactive visualizations, scientific simulations, or games for fun, PicoGL gives you a clean, high-level API to work with shaders, buffers, and pipelines — while still letting you drop down to raw OpenGL when you need it.

 ---
 ![teapot](teapot_normal.png)